Comparing of Genocea Biosciences Inc. (GNCA) and BioTime Inc. (NYSEAMERICAN:BTX) | New Business Observer

 |20.48%

-For the past year Genocea Biosciences Inc. was more bullish than BioTime Inc.
+For the past year Genocea Biosciences Inc. has stronger performance than BioTime Inc.

 Genocea Biosciences, Inc., a biopharmaceutical company, engages in developing T cell-directed vaccines and immunotherapies to treat infectious diseases and cancer.
 The company uses AnTigen Lead Acquisition System (ATLAS), its proprietary discovery platform to build a pipeline of immunotherapies and its first neoantigen cancer vaccine.
 Its lead product candidate is GEN-003, a therapeutic vaccine or immunotherapy that is in Phase 2 trial for the treatment of genital herpes infections.
 The company is also developing GEN-009, which is in pre-clinical stage for the treatment of immuno-oncology-neoantigen; and GEN-007 that is in research stage for the treatment of Epstein-Barr virus.
 Genocea Biosciences, Inc. was founded in 2006 and is headquartered in Cambridge, Massachusetts.